toiletbril/toiletline/README.txt

 * TL_MALLOC, TL_REALLOC, TL_FREE configure functions used for memory
   allocation;
 * TL_ABORT sets function that will be called on a failed allocation;
-* TL_NO_ABORT disables checks for failed memory allocations.
+* TL_NO_ABORT disables checks for failed memory allocations;
+* TL_SEE_BYTES forces tl_readline() to output terminal codes of pressed keys instead of processing and echoing them.
+This is useful for debugging.
+* TL_DEBUG can be defined to output various debug information at runtime.

 Definitions
 --------